royerk/royerk.github.io/_posts/2018-8-23-PM-LegendCodeMagic.md

 ## Trade simulations
 I had a DFS considering:
-- the cards I play from my hand
+- First the cards I can play from my hand.
-- the attacks my creatures can do
+- Then the attacks my creatures can do.
-- I ended up with an approximation for simulating the opponent.
-I assume the opponent will play each card in order to minimize my score: for his N cards: test the change of score for each of his creature against me or a creature => 3 `for` loop.
+- Finally, I ended up with an approximation for simulating the opponent.
+I assume the opponent will play each card in order to minimize my score: for his N cards: test the change of score for each action, apply the best one => 3 `for` loops.

 It turns out that fully simulating the opponent turn was worse than my approximation (and sometimes timeouting).
 Probably because simulating the opponent is an approximation too and certainly because my evaluation function wasn't good enough.